ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-telemetry.rst

 FrSky Telemetry
 ===============

-FrSky telemetry allows you to display ArduPilot information such as flight modes, battery level, and error messages, as well as information from additional FrSky sensors on the FrSky Taranis and other FrSky compatible RC transmitters.
+FrSky telemetry allows you to display ArduPilot information such as flight modes, battery level, and error messages, as well as information from additional FrSky sensors on the FrSky Taranis, Turnigy 9XR Pro, and other FrSky compatible RC transmitters.

 It is particularly useful:
  * for flying without a ground control station (no need for MAVLink telemetry radio),